3 observations after Embiid burns Wizards again with 50-point game

 Jordan Poole was Washington’s leading scorer with 23 points.
 The Wizards, who were down Landry Shamet, Delon Wright, Johnny Davis and Ryan Rollins, dropped to 3-17.

 The 13-7 Sixers will face the Hawks on Friday night in Philadelphia.
-Here are observations on their win Wednesday:
+Here are observations on their win Wednesday in D.C.:

 Embiid vs. Wizards still a major mismatch